LMH01/alpha_tui/README.md

 - [ ] Make instruction list scroll down to make 3 instructions before the current one always displayed
     - ratatui currently does not provide a simple solution for this
 - [ ] Add command line parameter that allows a program to be run where the content of a specific accumulator or memory cell is compared against a defined value that is provided when the program is launched.
 Alpha_tui will exit with 0 if the resulting value is equal to the provided value.
 This will make it possible to automate tests for alpha notation programs.
+    - This can be implemented using the check subcommand
 - [ ] Move backend (internal runtime environment) into own project which makes it possible to write new programs without the need to copy the backend of this program
 - [ ] Text editor inside the program to write new alpha notation programs
     - This would however come with a drawback, the nice error messages could probably not be shown inside the tui.